Data-driven control of continuous-time systems: A synthesis-operator approach: Informativity of noisy data for quadratic stabilization

 \subsection{Numerical example}

 We consider the linearized model of a batch reactor given in \cite[p.~213]{Rosenbrock1974}, which was also used as a numerical example in the data-driven control literature, e.g., \cite{DePersis2020, Possieri2025,Bosso2025}.
-The system matrices $A_s$ and $B_s$ are given by
+The true system $(A_s, B_s)$ and the initial state $x_0$ are given by

 The matrix $A_s$ has two unstable eigenvalues, $1.9910$ and $0.0635$.
-Input and state trajectories were generated on the interval $[0,1]$, where the initial state $x_0$ and the input $u$ were chosen as $x_0 = ^{\top}$ and
+State and input trajectories are generated on the interval $[0,1]$, where the input $u$ is chosen as